GhostRicity/tCV/src/content/pages/index.md

 ---
 This man hired me and after 50 hours of working a portfolio website for him, he decided to hire someone else for the job, while not informing the origianl developer.

-This project was intresting since the user anted to implement full CMS functionality in a single page, with the ability to play music from it.
+This project was intresting since the user wanted to implement full CMS functionality in a single page, with the ability to play music from it.
 This lead to some fairly complex use cases.
 After a month of work the client Tor, stated the following.

 *«Don’t worry about it Eddy, I’ve another one on the job already.
 I’m not skilled enough to do these things myself, so there’s no need for me to try.«*